 The young men involved demonstrate pride in their cultural heritage through assembly performances, cultural evenings and local competitions.
 Cultural groups include Kapa Haka, Pasifika, Sri Lankan, Korean, Asian and Indian.

-The Asian Cultural Group started over 18 years ago, initially as a small group that promoted awareness of the diverse cultural backgrounds from students of China, Taiwan, Korea, Japan and other East Asian countries.
-Today the group has grown to a large entity, with over 250 students that are fully involved in 12 different activities throughout the year.
+Today the group, led by Master in Charge Mr Yeh, has grown to a large entity, with over 250 students that are fully involved in 12 different activities throughout the year.

 The group welcomes all students who are interested in the Chinese/Asian culture to get involved in activities ranging from traditional performance groups such as the Chinese Diabolo, Lion and Dragon Dance, which contribute to the exciting School Cultural Evenings each year at Auckland Grammar School and also at Epsom Girls’ Grammar School.